 This is an advanced scripting function.
 Invokes (calls) the given Python function on a different thread.
 This means that calls to invokeAsynchronous will return immediately, and then the given function will start executing asynchronously on a different thread.
 This is useful for long-running data intensive functions, where running them synchronously (in the GUI thread) would make the GUI non-responsive for an unacceptable amount of time.

-Under no circumstances should you ever do anything in the function that is invoked asynchronously that interacts with the GUI.
-This means things like window navigation, setting and getting component properties, showing error/message popups, etc. If you need to do something with the GUI in this function, this must be achieved through a call tosystem.util.invokeLater.
+This function should not be used to asynchronously interacts with the GUI in Vision.
+This means interacting with window navigation, setting and getting component properties, showing error/message popups, and really any other methods that can interact with components and windows.
+If you need to do something with the GUI in Vision with this function, this must be achieved through a subsequent call tosystem.util.invokeLater.

 PyObjectfunction- A Python function object that will get invoked with no arguments in a separate thread.